Sir George Staunton, 2nd Baronet: In the employ of the East India Company

 In 1798 was appointed a writer in the British East India Company's factory at Canton (Guangzhou), and subsequently its chief.
 During this time his knowledge of Chinese increased.
 In 1805 he translated a work of Dr George Pearson into Chinese.
 Five years later, he published an English translation of a significant part of the Chinese legal code.

 In 1801 he succeeded his father to the baronetcy and in April 1803 was elected a Fellow of the Royal Society.

 Many people came to ask for help in both learning the Chinese dialect there and staying, including Robert Morrison and Thomas Manning.

 In 1816 Staunton proceeded as second commissioner on a special mission to Beijing with Lord Amherst and Sir Henry Ellis.
-During the mission he landed in Hong Kong in July, 1816.
+During the mission he landed in Hong Kong in July 1816.
 He walked from the shore of Hong Kong to Hong Kong Village via Wong Chuk Hang.
 After the trip, Wong Chuk Hang was named Staunton Creek and the valley where Hong Kong Village was located was named Staunton Valley.
-Staunton Creek later became a cesspool of mud and rotting sampans and was eventually cleared to create Wong Chuk Hang Nullah with the residents housed in Wong Chuk Hang Estate.
-Hong Kong Village was most likely Wong Chuk Hang Lo Wai; only Wong Chuk Hang San Wai still exists at the bottom of Shouson Hill.
-After the ceding of Hong Kong from China to Great Britain, Staunton Street in Central was named after him.
+Staunton Creek later became a large sampan slum - it and was eventually cleared and boat people moved into Wong Chuk Hang Estate.
+Said village was most likely Wong Chuk Hang Lo Wai; only Wong Chuk Hang San Wai still exists at the bottom of Shouson Hill.
+After the ceding of Hong Kong to Britain, Staunton Street in Central was named after him.

-The embassy was unsuccessful and shortly after it departed back to Britain Staunton decided to leave China permanently.
+The embassy was unsuccessful - and suffered a serious ship-wreck on the return journey - and shortly afterwards Staunton decided to leave Canton permanently.

 Back in Britain

 George Staunton had been looking for a country home for some years before his permanent return from China and in 1818 put in a bid for Newstead Abbey but was outbid by Thomas Wildman.
 In 1820 he purchased the Leigh estate in Hampshire which included what was to become Staunton Country Park.
 He lived there for part of each year and made substantial alterations to the buildings and the landscape.

 Three years later he was heavily involved with the founding of the Royal Asiatic Society of Great Britain and Ireland.
-Their Sir George Staunton prize is awarded annually.
+Their Sir George Staunton Prize is awarded annually.

 Between 1818 and 1852 he was MP for several English constituencies, finally for Portsmouth.
 He latterly described himself as being during his early years in parliament a liberal Tory who looked to George Canning for leadership.
 He was a member of the East India Committee, and in 1823, in conjunction with Henry Thomas Colebrooke founded the Royal Asiatic Society.